 In its 2010 Report to the Florida Legislature the Commission reported in great detail energy related actions and recommendations.
-The Commission has completed all of its legislative assignments and implementation will be through adoption of the 2010 Florida Energy Code being conducted concurrently with adoption of the 2010 Florida Building Code.
+The Commission has completed all of its legislative assignments and implementation will be through adoption of the 2010 Florida Energy Code.

-The Commission's Florida Energy Code Workgroup developed energy efficiency enhancement recommendations as follows: a energy efficiency cost-effectiveness tests for residential code consensus recommendations {adopted by Commission}; energy efficiency cost-effectiveness tests for commercial code consensus recommendations {adopted by Commission}; a definition of "consumer" (applies to both residential and commercial") {adopted by Commission}; energy conservation measures for replacement of air conditioning equipment recommendations [proposed]

-code amendment(s) for 2010 Update]; a strategic plan for increased efficiency requirements required by law for future FBC editions {adopted by Commission}; specific building options to achieve energy efficiency improvements recommendations [proposed code amendment(s) for 2010 Update]; design criteria for energy efficient pools recommendations (Pool Efficiency Subcommittee) [proposed code amendment(s) for 2010 Update]; and, proposed requirements for green roofs recognition in the Florida Building Code (Green and Energy Efficient Roofs Subcommittee) [proposed code amendment(s) for 2010 Update].
+The Florida Energy Code Workgroup developed a energy efficiency cost-effectiveness tests for residential code consensus recommendations {adopted by Commission}; energy efficiency cost-effectiveness tests for commercial code consensus recommendations {adopted by Commission}; a definition of "consumer" (applies to both residential and commercial") {adopted by Commission}; energy conservation measures for replacement of air conditioning equipment recommendations [proposed code amendment(s) for 2010 Update]; a strategic plan for increased efficiency requirements required by law for future FBC editions {adopted by Commission}; specific building options to achieve energy efficiency improvements recommendations [proposed code amendment(s) for 2010 Update]; design criteria for energy efficient pools recommendations (Pool Efficiency Subcommittee) [proposed code amendment(s) for 2010 Update]; and, proposed requirements for green roofs recognition in the Florida Building Code (Green and Energy Efficient Roofs Subcommittee) [proposed code amendment(s) for 2010 Update].